itom-project/itom/docs/userDoc/source/04_itom_gui/editor.rst

 limited to 20 entries and can be accessed via the **Navigate Backward** or **Navigate Forward** buttons in the toolbar of any script editor.
 This allows jumping from the current cursor position to a previous or a following position.
+Additionally, navigation forward and backward can also be performed using the mouse back and forward buttons.
 The full stack is contained in the submenu of the **Navigate Backward** button:

 .. figure:: images/scripteditor_navigation.png